neurorave/neurorave/index.md

     </table>
 </div>

-## Multiple attributes control

-In this section, we further analyze how different methods behave in terms of control quality, by changing random sets of 2, 3, or 4 attributes at once.
-Similarly to the section above, we first take as modulator classical eurorack signals, then we select an other sample of the dataset as modulator.

 ## Timbre transfers

 In this section we take the model trained on a particular dataset and we pass it a sample from an other dataset, performing timbre transfer.